 Happiness.
 Everybody in our society seems to be seeking it.
 Yet very few seem to find it.
 So where is true happiness to be found?
 With confidence, we can answer in just four words: Life with Jesus Christ.
 But how do we best embrace that happiness in our own lives?
 And how do we share that beautiful truth with others?

-To help answer those questions, I would like to invite you to join me, and thousands of others from across our great diocese, at a half-day presentation on The Four Levels of Happiness® by the Spitzer Center ®.
-In the coming weeks, they will be hosting the seminar at our four regional high schools: Lansing; Jackson; Ann Arbor and Flint.
+To help answer those questions, I would like to invite you to join hundreds of others from across our great diocese, at an important day-long presentation on The Four Levels of Happiness® by the Spitzer Center ®.
 Hundreds of our priests and parish leaders have already benefitted from The Four Levels of Happiness.
 Now it’s your opportunity.
 Don’t miss out.

-As the Saint Augustine of Hippo observed: “You have made us for thyself, O Lord, and our heart is restless until it finds rest in thee”.
+As Saint Augustine of Hippo observed: “You have made us for thyself, O Lord, and our heart is restless until it finds rest in thee”.
 Together, let us learn how to better live that truth and share it with others as communities of missionary disciples.
 Yours in Christ Our Lord,

 Yours in Christ Our Lord,